kean/articles/2019-08-20-let-build-regex-engine.markdown

 To make it more challenging, I also wanted it to have performance comparable to `NSRegularExpression` which uses highly optimized [ICU regex engine](http://icu-project.org/apiref/icu4c/uregex_8h_source.html) written in C.

-Do you want to see how it turned out?
-Then take the red pill.

 ## Overview

 There are four main pieces of the puzzle that needs to be solved to make it all work.